Lithanel/Lithanel_page/content/Idea & Approach/_index.md

 I wanted to have some kind of theme that would fit well with my locomotion technique.
 It took a while to think of something suitable, but in the end I decided to go with a winter theme.
-The ball thrown by the player shall be a snowball and I wanted to include other things so that the player feels more present.
+The ball thrown by the player shall be a snowball and I wanted to include other things, which will be explained later on, so that the player feels more present. <br>

+## Interaction Task
+Da ich auch das